-For any trip length don’t forget the importance of what you are wearing the day you depart.
+For any trip, don’t forget the importance of what you wear the day you depart.
 Wear clothes that will take up the most space and/or be the warmest.
-For example, jeans and a versatile sweater can both be re-worn for night time outings and when you return home at the end of the journey.
-All of the packing lists below are in addition to this travel day outfit you’ll embark in.
+For example, jeans and a versatile sweater can be re-worn for nighttime outings and when you return home at the end of the journey.
+All the packing lists below are in addition to this travel day outfit you’ll embark on.

-Short Stays Weekends away are supposed to be two things: spontaneous and easy.
+Short Stays Weekends away are supposed to be two things: spontaneous and effortless.
 Don’t weigh yourself down by packing a huge bag.
-Not only will you feel freer with less stuff, your friends will surely be impressed by how you put together your look with such a small bag.
+Not only will you feel freer with less stuff, but your friends will surely be impressed by how you put together your look with such a small bag.

 The key to packing for a weekend away is sticking to the same color scheme and packing versatile basics.
-This way everything can be paired together in some way.
+This way, everything can be paired together.
 Basic tops can be worn during the day casually and dressed up at night with jewelry.
 Shoes are also tricky since they take up the most space.
 Wear some classy flats which can be worn for exploring new parts of a city but also paired with jeans or a dress at night.
-A small makeup bag: Stick with your favorite basics and just add one fancy eye shadow or lipstick.
-Less is more anyway!
+A small makeup bag: Stick with your favorite basics and add one fancy eye shadow or lipstick.
+Less is more, anyway!
 Dry shampoo: There’s no time for hair washing and blow drying when you are short on time.
-1-2 versatile tops Two changes of underwear A dress Some pajama shorts and a thin top that can be rolled small Some show-stopping jewelry: A big, colorful necklace can totally change a basic top.
-Dangly earrings are good for taking a plain dress and making it more exciting.
-Throw in some sandals depending on the trip 7 day holiday Just because you are going away for a week, doesn’t mean you have to pack your largest suitcase.
-A medium sized duffle bag or a carryon can still do the trick.
-Often times, packing too much just leads to a few outfits that never get touched anyway.
+1-2 versatile tops Two changes of underwear A dress Some pajama shorts and a thin top that can be rolled small Some show-stopping jewelry: A big, colorful necklace can change a basic top.
+Dangly earrings are suitable for taking a plain dress and making it more exciting.
+Throw in some sandals, depending on the trip 7 day holiday Just because you are going away for a week doesn’t mean you have to pack your most enormous suitcase.
+A medium-sized duffle bag or a carry-on can still do the trick.
+Packing too much often leads to a few outfits that never get touched anyway.
 Small makeup bag: Pack all your basics plus a few fancy additions.
-A toiletry bag: Travel-sized bottles of shampoo, conditioner and body wash are the perfect size for a week.
-Throw in a mini toothpaste and a mini mouthwash and you’re set.
-A small Ziploc bag of laundry detergent: Halfway through the week, do a quick wash of any underwear and your favorite top in the hotel sink.
-You can have a fresh pair of clothes on your last day or when you are heading home.
-Yoga pants: Great as pyjamas or for travel days.
+A toiletry bag: Travel-sized bottles of shampoo, conditioner, and body wash are the perfect size for a week.
+Throw in a mini toothpaste and a mini mouthwash, and you’re set.
+A small Ziploc bag of laundry detergent: Halfway through the week, quickly wash any underwear and your favorite top in the hotel sink.
+You can wear fresh clothes on your last day or head home.
+Yoga pants: Great as pajamas or for travel days.
 4-5 tops: You don’t need too many, as you can do a wash midweek.
 A dress or a skirt for going out.
-A pair of shorts or if it’s winter an extra pair of jeans, preferable ones that can be dressed up and down.
+A pair of shorts or an extra pair of jeans, preferably onespreferablybe dressed up and down if it's winter.
 A change of shoes.
 Some daytime jewelry and a few fancy pieces for going out.
 Suitcase Sound of Music

-Long Stays Long trips do not mean you should be filling your largest travel backpack or suitcase to the brim.
-In fact, the more extra space in your bag the better.
-Having extra suitcase space will save you a ton of hassle on the journey back home when you are trying to bring back all those cute new clothes and souvenirs you found.
+Long Stays Long trips do not mean you should fill your most enormous travel backpack or suitcase to the brim.
+In fact, the more extra space in your bag, the better.
+Extra suitcase space will save you a ton of hassle on the journey home when you are trying to bring back all those cute new clothes and souvenirs you found.
 Yes, this will happen.
-Don’t waste time filling up travel sized toiletries for a long trip.
+Don’t waste time filling up travel-sized toiletries for a long trip.
 You’ll end up running out halfway through your trip anyway.
-In fact, skip bringing the shampoo, conditioner and sunscreen altogether.
+In fact, skip bringing the shampoo, conditioner, and sunscreen altogether.
 Instead, buy it all when you get there.
-Once you’re done with your trip you can leave it all behind as well.
-A sarong or large shawl: Whether you’ll be in a hot climate or a cold one, one of these is crucial.
-Sarongs can be worn as a cover up, used as a blanket, a pillow cover, an emergency towel or even a scarf.
+Once you’re done with your trip, you can leave it all behind.
+A sarong or large shawl: Whether in a hot or cold climate, one of these is crucial.
+Sarongs can be worn as a cover-up, as a blanket, a pillow cover, an emergency towel, or even a scarf.
 Ziploc of laundry detergent, or buy some when you arrive in the country.
 5-6 tops basic and versatile tops.
-If you start to get sick of them, you can always buy something new and leave one behind.
+If you get sick of them, you can always buy something new and leave it behind.
 1-2 dresses.
 Underwear.
 Some tennis shoes (and socks!) and some thin sandals.
 An extra pair of pants/jeans.
 A pair of shorts and/or a skirt.
-Yoga pants and some comfy shorts, both can be worn as pajamas or on lounge days.
+Yoga pants and some comfy shorts can be worn as pajamas or on lounge days.